hyperliquid-dex/node/README.md

 ~/hl-node --chain Testnet --key <hot-signer-key> send-signed-action '{"type": "CSignerAction", "jailSelf": null}'
 ```

-If no separate signer is set in the validator profile, pass in the usually `<node-wallet-key>`.
+If no separate signer is set in the validator profile, pass in the usual `<node-wallet-key>`.

 ## Misc
 See information about the current validators: